herberthenrique/herberthenrique.github.io/_data/blog/go-reasons.md

 --

-### Are you using to use in your company or intent to use?
+### Are you using Go in your company or intent to use?

 How is your experience with Go?
 Are you enjoying work or learn this language?
 Send me a tweet and tell me your experience at [@herberth3nrique](https://twitter.com/herberth3nrique).